How to Add Contact Form 7 in Elementor

 With the CF7 widget selected, click the Style tab in the left panel to access typography options.
 Under the Typography or Text section, you can adjust the font family, size, weight, line height, and letter spacing for the form labels, input field text, and placeholder text.

-Match the font to the rest of your page for a consistent look.
-These settings apply only to this widget and won’t affect other areas of your site.
+Match the font family to the rest of your page for a consistent look.
+These settings apply only to this widget and will not affect other areas of your site.
 The form stays fully responsive across devices regardless of what font settings you choose here.

 Step 4 - Customize the Input Fields